Thursday, 1 January 2026

 When she was not conducting, she was a gentle but firm presence in the seminars, taking great care that nobody who wanted, or was hesitating, to speak was overlooked or cut short, and only then making her own sensitively timed insightful and original contributions.

-Her writings, including her five books; her practice and supervision of existential psychotherapy; her seminars; her Mothers Talking groups, held each week for thirty-five years; and her teaching at various colleges and universities – all were highly original, and based on tireless phenomenological attentiveness to what mothers and babies actually do, and to what they say they do.
-Mothers all over the world say they are profoundly grateful for these books and for her talks, articles, podcasts, etc.
+Her writings, including her five books; her practice and supervision of existential psychotherapy; her seminars; her Mothers Talking groups, held each week for thirty-five years; and her teaching at various colleges and universities – all were highly original, and based on tireless phenomenological attentiveness to, and delight in, what mothers and babies actually do.
+Mothers all over the world say they are profoundly grateful for these books, for Mothers Talking, and for her talks, articles, podcasts, etc.

 She wrote, to introduce her own third Inner Circle Seminar, No. 261, ‘Doing Nothing’, on 30 September 2020: